allegravia/R-ecology/08-exercise-packages-scripting.md

 # To catch parameters in input use the args variable: when executing the script, all the text after the program name will be stored in this vector and used succesively
 args <- commandArgs(trailingOnly = TRUE)

-#read the files.
-Make sure the path of the files is correct, in this specific example the files are in the same folder as the script
+#read the files using read.table
-# here is when we use the elements of the args vector that will contain the names of the three input files
+#input files are stored as elements of the args vector and be passed to the read.table functions
 l1 = read.table(file=args[1], sep='\t', head=T, quote='', comment.char='', stringsAsFactors=F)
 l2 = read.table(file=args[2], sep='\t', head=T, quote='', comment.char='', stringsAsFactors=F)
 l3 = read.table(file=args[3],sep='\t', head=T, quote='', comment.char='', stringsAsFactors=F)